qkrwlsghdcjsworlt/journal/journal.md

 1. Symmetry analysis of odd- and even-frequency superconducting gap symmetries for time-reversal symmetric interactions

-1. Tuning Majorana zero modes with temperature in $\\ensuremath\π$-phase Josephson junctions
+1. Tuning Majorana zero modes with temperature in $π$-phase Josephson junctions

 1. Gyrotropic Zener tunneling and nonlinear IV curves in the zero-energy Landau level of graphene in a strong magnetic field